Hymns on Nisibis — XL

 Chaldean arts I teach;

-they thought it was real when it was not.
+I showed an apparition, and they believed it was real when it was not.

-Those who were deceived by me counted me a prophet.
+Those who went astray through me counted me a prophet —

 Colophon